taoqf/react-native-cookies/README.md

 To use this it's required to use a special implementation of the WebView component (e.g. [react-native-wkwebview](https://github.com/CRAlpha/react-native-wkwebview)).

 This special implementation of the WebView component stores the cookies __not__ in `NSHTTPCookieStorage` anymore.
-The new cookie-storage is `WKHTTPCookieStore` and implementes a differnt interface.
+The new cookie-storage is `WKHTTPCookieStore` and implementes a different interface.

 To use this _CookieManager_ with WebKit-Support we extended the interface with the attribute `useWebKit` (a boolean value, default: `FASLE`) for the following methods: